The Artful Ecosystem

 Some of the most ideal inhabitants for a planted nano tank are not a fish at all, but rather shrimp.

-The minuscule bio-load of freshwater shrimp, such as cherry shrimp, do not tax your tank’s waste management system the way fish do.
+The minimal bioload of freshwater aquarium shrimp, such as cherry shrimp, will not overpower your tank’s waste management system the way fish do.

-And, aquarium shrimp are available in a number of colors, including red, yellow, orange and even blue.
+And, aquarium shrimp are available in a range of colors, including red, yellow, orange and even blue.

 Learn more about beginner aquarium shrimp here.